Scariest Purchases You Could Make In Your Lifetime

 c.
 Fail to consider additional expenses

-If you own a home, you will also be entitled to additional expenses on top of your monthly repayment, such as quit rent, assessment, home insurance, mortgage insurance and house maintenance or renovation.
+If you own a home, you will also need to pay additional expenses on top of your monthly repayment, such as quit rent, assessment, home insurance, mortgage insurance and house maintenance or renovation.

 If you live in a non-landed property, you will have to pay a fixed maintenance fee monthly regardless of whether anything needs fixing.
 While, some guarded land property also may impose security fees.
 You will need to have some savings stashed away for these added costs.